YongoDavid/Demo-repo/README.md

-took a whole day off all my prjects and i am back too try and work it out what i was avoiding has caught me , i might have to use javascript to creating the list of properties again i have been able too create the list of the properties using javacript
+took a whole day off all my prjects and i am back too try and work it out what i was avoiding has caught me , i might have to use javascript to creating the list of properties again i have been able too create the list of the properties using javacript now i am going to spend soometime looking at poosstman just to grasp the basics before the end of tthe year